 This post is long overdo, but better late than never as they say!
-Me and Stefan went on a Eurotrip this summer, and Prague was our second stop (after Amsterdam and before Vienna, Budapest and Copenhagen – yes, I will write a post on those three soon too!).
+Me and Stefan went on a Eurotrip this summer, and Prague was our second stop (after Amsterdam and before Vienna, Budapest and Copenhagen – yes, I will write a post on those other two soon too!).
 I’m so excited to share my travel guide to Prague, because it was one of our favourite cities!

 As soon as you touch down in Prague you feel as though you’ve stepped into a fairytale.
 Cobblestone streets, colourful buildings and hilltop castles make up this beautiful city and I’m so glad we got the chance to explore it.
 Prague sits atop the Vltava river and is the capital and largest city in the Czech Republic.